ValveSoftware/Proton/.github/ISSUE_TEMPLATE/other.md

 ---

 <!--
-Please always mention the Proton version and any games you are seeing an issue with -->
+Please always mention the Proton version and the titles of any games you are seeing an issue with.
+-->